zsparal/api-documentation/source/payments/recurring.rst

 #.
 Create a payment for the customer by specifying the ``customerId`` and setting the ``sequenceType`` parameter to
    ``first``.

-   .. note:: For credit card payments, you can create a payment with a zero amount which means,
+   .. note:: For credit card and PayPal payments, you can create a payment with a zero amount which
-             no money will be debited from the card when doing the first payment.
+             means, no money will be debited from the card or account when doing the first payment.

    .. code-block:: bash
       :linenos: